astronomer/airflow-guides/guides/deferrable-operators.md

 ![Classic Worker](https://assets2.astronomer.io/main/guides/deferrable-operators/classic_worker_process.png)

 With deferrable operators, worker slots can be released while a task is waiting for an external system.
 The task is then deferred (suspended), and polling is offloaded to the triggerer, which can run many asynchronous polling tasks concurrently in a single process.
 When the terminal status for the job is received, the task resumes, taking a worker slot while it finishes.
-Conceptually, that looks like this updated diagram:
+Visually, that looks like this updated diagram:

 ![Deferrable Worker](https://assets2.astronomer.io/main/guides/deferrable-operators/deferrable_operator_process.png)